zxh0/classpy/README.md

 # Classpy

-Classpy is a GUI tool for investigating Java class files.
+Classpy is a GUI tool for investigating Java class file, Lua binary chunk, Wasm binary code, and other binary file formats.

 ## Inspiration